Sofi-Tech/ipc/.github/SECURITY.md

 ## Messages

-There are many techniques that can be used to enhance security between Veza nodes on the public network, involving a little cryptography with it.
+There are many techniques that can be used to enhance security between `@sofidev/ipc` nodes on the public network, involving a little cryptography with it.
 Some of the most common techniques can include:

 - Send the content and a [MD5][] hash of it, this is exposes the contents but can protect nodes from malicious contents